-The NEMS International Energy Module is a calculation tool that uses assumptions of economic growth and expectations of future U.S. and world petroleum liquids supply and demand, by year, to model the interaction of U.S. and international oil markets.
-The IEM employs a general equilibrium algorithm to calculate the world oil price.
-The module also uses coefficients from a set of exogenous, linear regression equations to estimate crude oil and petroleum product import supply curves for five generic crude oil types and up to 18 petroleum products by PADD.
+The NEMS International Energy Module is a calculation tool that uses assumptions of economic growth and expectations of future U.S. and world crude-like liquids supply and demand, by year, to model the interaction of U.S. and international oil markets.
+The IEM employs an equilibrium algorithm to calculate the world oil price.
+Based on U.S. crude-like liquids production and consumption and other input data, the IEM computes a new world oil price (WOP).